baden03/collapse-o-matic/README.md

 * Donate link: https://pluginoven.com/panares-fund/
 * Tags: collapse, expand, accordion, accordion
 * Requires at least: 4.9
-* Tested up to: 7.0.2
+* Tested up to: 7.1
-* Stable tag: 1.8.5.9
+* Stable tag: 1.8.6
-* Requires PHP: 7.2
+* Requires PHP: 7.4
 * License: GPLv2 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Add an expanding/collapsing accordion shortcode.

 ##Description
 Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
-A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>free community</a> support.
+A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='https://github.com/baden03/collapse-o-matic/issues'>free community</a> support on GitHub.

 #Installation
 1. Old-school: upload the `collapse-o-matic` folder to the `/wp-content/plug-ins/` directory via FTP.
 Hipster: Ironically add collapse-o-matic via the WordPress Plug-ins menu.